 The George Whitefield Program is conducting its annual training the week of June 19 – 23, 2017.
 To apply contact Bill Adams at either: email@example.com or 866-646-5683 #1 and then complete the registration page.
 Select the “George Whitefield Program – Training Week ’17” as your event: Registration.

 The training is designed to provide a foundation and understanding of fruitful practical tools to facilitate your perseverance in the work of an evangelist.
-These topics are covered: fundraising; evangelistic/Great Commission theology; ministry life.
+These topics are covered: fundraising; evangelistic/Great Commission theology; and ministry life [what spiritual disciplines do you need to develop to make your life as an evangelist fruitful].
 This year in depth teaching of preaching or homiletics has been added.

 Again, the training is for men who believe they are called to or are considering the work of evangelism full-time.
 This is not training in evangelism, that training is conducted through Sports Fan Outreach events, rather this is training for the administrative and personal aspects of ministry.